-V. Where May I Place My Signs And How Long May Signs Be Posted?
+V. Where May I Place My Signs and How Long May Signs Be Posted?

-For information about exactly where you may or may not place signs, or for information regarding the length of time your signs may be posted, check with your city or county government and with the Texas Department of Transportation at (512) 416-2901.
+For information about exactly where you may or may not place signs, or for information regarding the length of time your signs may be posted, check with your city or county government or your homeowner's association.
+The Texas Ethics Commission does not have jurisdiction over matters involving the location of signs, and the length of time that they may be posted.